jfabello/gc-platform-api-client/docs/classes/externalcontacts-api.md

 - [`getExternalcontactsContactsExports`](#getexternalcontactscontactsexports) - List exports for organization
 - [`getExternalcontactsContactsSchema`](#getexternalcontactscontactsschema) - Get a schema
 - [`getExternalcontactsContactsSchemas`](#getexternalcontactscontactsschemas) - Get a list of schemas.
-- [`getExternalcontactsContactsSchemasCoretype`](#getexternalcontactscontactsschemascoretype) - Get the core types from which all schemas are built.
+- [`getExternalcontactsContactsSchemasCoretype`](#getexternalcontactscontactsschemascoretype) - Get a specific named core type.
 - [`getExternalcontactsContactsSchemasCoretypes`](#getexternalcontactscontactsschemascoretypes) - Get the core types from which all schemas are built.
 - [`getExternalcontactsContactsSchemasLimits`](#getexternalcontactscontactsschemaslimits) - Get quantitative limits on schemas
 - [`getExternalcontactsContactsSchemaVersion`](#getexternalcontactscontactsschemaversion) - Get a specific version of a schema